 A health care facility where childbirth and other health services are provided.

 The birth center is based in the community and is not a hospital.
-It is integrated as part of the health care system.
+It is a connected piece of the local health care system.

 Care is provided by midwives and promotes wellness, prevention, safety, appropriate medical intervention and cost-effectiveness.

 The birth center supports natural and physiologic birth.

 The birth center supports lactation and human milk for human babies.

 Respectful education and support of clients and their families are essential components of the care provided at the birth center.